Symposium Opts

 Regulatory Colleges - Breakout Sessions

-In this breakout session, representatives from three Ontario regulatory colleges—The College of Psychologists and Behaviour Analysts of Ontario (CPBAO), The College of Registered Psychotherapists of Ontario (CRPO), and The Ontario College of Social Workers and Social Service Workers (OCSWSSW)—will each present a topic of interest in a 1-hour presentation followed by a Q&A. This is an opportunity to engage directly with the colleges, ask questions, and gain a deeper understanding of their roles and how they can support you in your professional practice.
+OAMHP is pleased to announce that representatives from three Ontario regulatory colleges will again be coming to speak with OAMHP members and Symposium attendees.
+The College of Psychologists and Behaviour Analysts of Ontario (CPBAO), the College of Registered Psychotherapists of Ontario (CRPO), and the Ontario College of Social Workers and Social Service Workers (OCSWSSW) will present a topic of interest in a 1-hour presentation and Q&A.

 Speakers: